davidchambers/tutor/README.md

       Commands:

-        card <name>            output the named card's details id <id>                prints the information found for a card given an id fullcard <name>        prints the complete information found for a named card fullid <id>            prints the complete information for a card given an id set [options] <name>   output one page of cards from the named set
+        card [options] <name|id> prints the information for a card based on name or id (if provided an integer number, id is assumed) set [options] <name>   output one page of cards from the named set

       Options: